pringyy/Explore-MMO/README.md

 ## User Manual

-For a breakdown of the file structure and instructions on how to run the program please see the UserManual.md present in the repository.
+To see how to run the program please see [manual.md](manual.md) in the repository.

 ## Introduction